tyxuan02/UM-Shuttle-Bus-Chatbot/README.md

 To download required libraries: `pip install -r requirements.txt`

-To train the chatbot: `python train.py`
+To train the chatbot: `python train.py` (The model is already trained and saved as lstm_model.h5)

 To run the chatbot: `streamlit run 1_Chatbot.py`